AllenDowney/Portfolio/narrative18.md

 I will continue to write blog articles as opportunities arise, looking for topics that demonstrate the methodology of computational and Bayesian statistics, applied to topics in science, engineering, and social science.
 During Spring 2018 I am working on a series of articles related to changes in support for gun control laws.
 [1](http://allendowney.blogspot.com/2018/02/support-for-gun-control-is-lower-among.html)
 [2](http://allendowney.blogspot.com/2018/02/post-columbine-students-do-not-support.html)
 [3](http://allendowney.blogspot.com/2018/03/support-for-gun-control-is-decreasing.html)
 [4](http://allendowney.blogspot.com/2018/03/generational-changes-in-support-for-gun.html)

-Depending on how that project goes, I might publish a paper in an appropriate venue.
+Depending on how the project goes, I might publish a paper in an appropriate venue.

 In Spring 2018 I will teach Data Science again.
 I am not planning major revisions, but I have accumulated a substantial collection of datasets and